oSoWoSo/dotbins/README.md

 - **musl libc**: Statically linked musl binaries offer maximum portability across all Linux distributions regardless of the system's native C library.
 They eliminate glibc version conflicts (the notorious `GLIBC_X.YZ not found` errors), work on **both** glibc and musl-based distributions (like Alpine Linux), and generally provide a more reliable user experience.

 - **AppImage**: AppImage bundles all dependencies in a single, self-contained file that works across different Linux distributions without installation, making it ideal for portable applications, (such as neovim, which requires extra runtime files.)

+- **Windows ABI**: The MSVC ABI is the default on Windows as it's the most widely used and generally more stable.
+However, if you're using MinGW or prefer GNU tools, you can set this to "gnu".

 #### Example: libc selection